donaldRwilliams/BGGM/README.md

 A new feature to **BGGM** allows for computing user defined network statistics, given a partial correlation or weighted adjacency matrix.

-Here is an example for bridge centrality (Jones, Ma, and McNally 2019).
+Here is an example for bridge centrality (Jones et al. 2019).
 The first step is to define the function

     # need this package
     library(networktools)